kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Types of Warrants in Kansas

-Kansas law (K.S.A 79-2101) allows the Department of Revenue and county treasurers to issue tax warrants against individuals or entities that have failed to pay state and local taxes.
+Different types of warrants exist in the Cotton State.
+Kansas's district and municipal court judges often issue warrants upon finding probable cause, such as arrest, search, and bench warrant.
+Kansas law (K.S.A.
+79-2101) also allows the Department of Revenue and county treasurers to issue tax warrants against individuals or entities that have failed to pay state and local taxes.
 These warrants allow these agencies to impose judgment liens on delinquent properties.

 What is a Search Warrant in Kansas?